 Even as the markets boom in developing nations, toilet paper manufacturers find themselves needing to charge more per roll to make a profit.
 That's because production costs are rising.
 During the past few years, pulp has become more expensive, energy costs are rising, and even water is becoming scarce.
 Toilet paper companies may need to keep hiking up their prices.
 The question is, if toilet paper becomes a luxury item, can Americans live without it?

 The truth is that we did live without it, for a very long time.
 And even now, a lot of people do.
 In Japan, the Washlet—a toilet that comes equipped with a bidet and an air-blower—is growing increasingly popular.
 And all over the world, water remains one of the most common methods of self-cleaning.
 Many places in India, the Middle East, and Asia, for instance, still depend on a bucket and a spigot.
-But as our economy continues to circle the drain, will Americans part with their beloved toilet paper in order to adopt more money-saving measures?
+Will Americans ever part with their beloved toilet paper in order to adopt more money-saving measures?
 Or will we keep flushing our cash away?
 Praeger, for one, believes a toilet-paper apocalypse is hardly likely.
 After all, the American marketing machine is a powerful thing.